GNOME/blueprint-compiler/docs/reference/values.rst

    StringValue = :ref:`Translated<Syntax Translated>` | :ref:`QuotedLiteral<Syntax Literal>`

-Menus, as well as some :ref:`extensions<Syntax Extensions>`, have properties that can only be string literals or translated strings.
+Menus, as well as some :ref:`extensions<Syntax Extension>`, have properties that can only be string literals or translated strings.